saichandrareddy1/oxygenjs/Docs/Installation.md

 Where to keep after cloning ?:neutral_face::neutral_face:

-Don't be confuse,
+Don't be confuse :confused::confused:

 :point_right: First open your project repo
 :point_right: And open Git or Terminal in Ubuntu
 :point_right: IF you are windows user Dounload [it](https://github.com/saichandrareddy1/OxygenJS)
 :point_right: Done, you are Intalled all the thing

 :point_right: Working with ubuntu use this command

         git clone git@github.com:saichandrareddy1/OxygenJS.git